-Plan your next camping trip like a pro with this guide to popular campsites in SA national parks to book ahead for.
+Plan your next camping trip like a pro with this guide to the most popular campsites in SA national parks.

 Planning holidays is a skill that comes so naturally to some people, and then there are others who really struggle with it.

 Add to the mix that some places are so popular to go to that you really need to be organised if you want to secure a spot to stay.

 That’s the case for many of South Australia’s national parks.
 Some campsites are much-loved for their natural beauty, facilities or location and fill up quickly with loyal visitors who keep coming back year after year.